orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 * **Proxy**  *(MathProxy)*
   * Maintains a reference that lets the proxy access the real subject
     * Proxy may refer to a *Subject* if the *RealSubject* and *Subject* interfaces are the same
-  * Provides an interface identical to *Subject*'s so that a proxy can be substituted for for the real subject
+  * Provides an interface identical to *Subject*'s so that a proxy can be substituted for the real subject
   * Controls access to the real subject and may be responsible for creating and deleting it
   * Other responsibilites depend on the kind of proxy:
     * **Remote proxies** are responsible for encoding a request and its arguments and for sending the encoded request to the real subject in a different address space